yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In this screenshot of the New Project dialog box, all the options to create the TailspinToys.AzureResourceTemplate project are highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image22.png "Visual Studio New Project dialog box")

-2. On the next window, click **Blank Template**, and click **OK**
+2. On the next window, click **Blank Template**, and click **OK**.

     ![In the Select Azure Template window, Visual Studio Templates has been selected in the Show templates from this location drop-down list, the Blank Template option is selected and highlighted, and Next is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image23.png "Blank Template selection")

-3. In the Solution Explorer window, open the azuredeploy.json file by double-clicking it
+3. In the Solution Explorer window, open the azuredeploy.json file by double-clicking it.

     ![In the Solution Explorer window, azuredeploy.json is highlighted under TailspinToys.AzureResourceTemplate.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image24.png "Selecting the azuredeploy.json file")

 4. Then, probably on the left side of the Visual Studio window, open the window called JSON Outline.
-It will look like this screen shot
+It will look like this screen shot:

     ![The screenshot of the JSON Outline window depicts the following: parameters (0), variables (0), resources (0), and outputs (0).](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image25.png "JSON Outline window")

-5. Save your files
+5. Save your files.

 ### Task 2: Add an Azure SQL database and server to the template

-1. Right-click on the **resources** item in the **JSON Outline** and click **Add New Resource**
+1. Right-click on the **resources** item in the **JSON Outline** and click **Add New Resource**.

     ![In JSON Outline, resources (0) is selected, and a submenu displays a selected and highlighted Add New Resource option.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image26.png "Add New Resource selection")

-2. Select **SQL Server** and give it a name like "tailspinsql", then click **Add**
+2. Select **SQL Server** and give it a name like "tailspinsql", then click **Add**.

     ![In the Add Resource window, SQL Server is highlighted on the left, tailspinsql is highlighted next to that in the Name box, and Add is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image27.png "Add Resource window")

-3. Now that the SQL Server has been created as a resource, right-click that SQL Server resource and choose **Add New Resource** so that you can add a database
+3. Now that the SQL Server has been created as a resource, right-click that SQL Server resource and choose **Add New Resource** so that you can add a database.

     ![In JSON Outline, under resources (1), tailspinsql is selected, and a submenu displays a selected and highlighted Add New Resource option.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image28.png "Add New Resource selection")

 4. Choose SQL Database, and call it "TailspinData."
-Make sure that your server is selected in the drop-down list below, and click **Add**
+Make sure that your server is selected in the drop-down list below, and click **Add**.

     ![In the Add Resource window, SQL Database is highlighted on the left, TailspinData is highlighted next to that in the Name box, and Add is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image29.png "Add Resource window")

 ### Task 3: Add a web hosting plan and web app to the template

-1. Add another resource, this time choose **App Service Plan**, and call it "TailspinToysHostingPlan", followed by clicking **Add**
+1. Add another resource, this time choose **App Service Plan**, and call it "TailspinToysHostingPlan", followed by clicking **Add**.

     ![In the Add Resource window, App Service Plan (Server Farm) is highlighted on the left, TailspinToysHostingPlan is highlighted next to that in the Name box, and Add is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image30.png "Add Resource window")

-2. Right-click the hosting plan resource and add a new resource underneath it
+2. Right-click the hosting plan resource and add a new resource underneath it.

     ![In JSON Outline, under resources (2), TailspinToysHostingPlan is selected, and a submenu displays a selected and highlighted Add New Resource option.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image31.png "Add New Resource selection")

-3. Choose **Web App**, name it "TailspinToysWeb", make sure your hosting plan is selected in the drop-down list, and then click **Add**
+3. Choose **Web App**, name it "TailspinToysWeb", make sure your hosting plan is selected in the drop-down list, and then click **Add**.

     ![In the Add Resource window, Web App is highlighted on the left, TailspinToysWeb is highlighted next to that in the Name box, and Add is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image32.png "Add Resource window")